 If You've Ever Taken Antibiotics You Need To Read This

 Whilst antibiotics can be a real lifesaver, they can also bring with them unwanted side effects.
 Antibiotics cannot distinguish between good and bad bacteria so indiscriminately wipe out both.
 Once both good and bad have been wiped out, harmful bacteria quickly proliferate and problems can soon start to arise.
+This disruption to the microbiome is known as dysbiosis.
+A dysbiotic microbiome may not perform vital functions such as nutrient supply, vitamin production and protection from pathogens.
+It has also been associated with a large number of health problems and chronic conditions.1

 Antibiotic use is the most common and significant cause of major decreases in healthy gut bacteria and the overgrowth of harmful bacteria.